OpenSTL/build4stl-jekyll-site/_posts/2015-05-14-innovative-access-to-science-challenge.md

 ---
 layout: post
-title:  "Innovative Access to Scientific Reference Data (NIST)"
+title: Innovative Access to Scientific Reference Data (NIST)
 categories: challenges
-Author: Brett Lord-Castillo
+Author: "Brett Lord-Castillo"
+published: true
 ---

 [See challenge on http://hackforchange.org](http://hackforchange.org/challenges/innovative-access-to-scientific-reference-data/)

 ###Data to a scientist is like water to a swimmer.
 They can’t get very far without it.